 “Cyclo” == Motorcycle Taxi 🙂 Sounds like X-Men.

-# Pol Pot, who was against cities amd modernity, made Phnom Penh a ghost city, by destroyed hospitals, stupas, temples Etc. He also drove everyone to the countryside.
+# Pol Pot, who was against cities and modernity, made Phnom Penh a ghost city, by destroying hospitals, stupas, temples Etc. He also drove everyone to the countryside.

 # Phnom Penh has 3M people.

 # There are “Democratic” elections every 5yrs, which is a one party (Cambodia People’s Party).
 Current Prime Minister Hun Sen, a former Khmer Rouge regime member, is friendly with Vietnam.

 # Around 50% of the population is less than 20, years old!

 # Pol Pot was so paranoid, he killed even his own regime members.
 Mahatma Gandhi would have loved this guy …

 # Hun Sen has a huge palace-like house, actually multiple ones.
 Hail Communism!

 # There is only me on the Tour!
 Personal guided tour.
 Alright! 🙂

 # Tuol Sleng: From school to Prison S21.
 There was VIP Prison A (For former government folks).
 There was also mass detention rooms.